 In modern times, drainage systems are increasingly becoming more sophisticated with built-in filtration and recycling systems that help preserve the environment.
 These systems are designed to purify wastewater so that it can be reused for non-potable purposes such as irrigation, watering plants, and flushing toilets.
 This significantly reduces the amount of water that is wasted, leading to significant cost savings, and a reduced environmental impact.

-2. Potable Water System
+2. Potable Cold Water System

 3. Stored Hot Water System